CalFlora Logo information on wild California plants for conservation, education, and appreciation

 4. Confirming the continuing presence of plants not observed in the last 25 years in a county/area.

-5. Filling in distribution 'holes' for species.
+5. Filling in distribution 'holes' for particular species.
 For example, California poppy is presumed to grow in every county of California, however there are still several counties that have no documented or voucher based records available.

 I want to contribute a large set of observations.